BYU-ITC-344/byu-itc-344.github.io/lab-4/Lab-4-writeup-template.md

 What was the Windows hash you were given?
 What is the password?
 <br/>

-What was the hash of flag’s password on Linux?
-What was flag’s password in the Linux machine?
+What was the hash of bob’s password on Linux?
+What was bob’s password in the Linux machine?
 <br/>

 ## Screenshots